dazuma/toys/toys/docs/guide.md

 Toys provides various features to help you write tools.
-This includes providing a **logger** for each tool, **mixins** that provide common functions a tool can call, and **templates** which are prefabricated tools that you can configure for your needs.
+This includes providing a **logger** for each tool, **mixins** that provide common functions a tool can call (such as controlling subprocesses and styling output), and **templates** which are prefabricated tools that you can configure for your needs.

 Finally, Toys provides useful **built-in behavior**, including automatically providing flags to display help screens and set verbosity.
 It also includes a